How to chalk paint furniture with Annie Sloan and Katie Bonas

 The afternoon passed by quickly as we applied a second coat of paint to our furniture.
 It was time to ponder which techniques we would use to distress them.
 I opted for a little sanding in the areas where the table would naturally wear over time.
 And tempting as it was, I resisted adding gold leaf to the whole thing!

 As the day drew to a close, I left with my table and lots of tips and tricks.
 I can’t wait to try out a few on other pieces of furniture back at home.
-Why not book yourself onto one of Katie’s furniture painting courses to see what you can do?
+Why not book yourself onto one of Katie’s Chalk Paint Furniture courses to see what you can do?

 Fancy having a go at achieving something like the beautiful swedish look linen press, Top?
 Check out this video of Annie Sloan herself showing you exactly how…